 Get Familiar! --- OverviewEDIT: In the deep past, Mt Grant was used for infantry training (spent blank cartridges are a common find on the lower slopes).
 During the last decade, the Hawthorne Army Ammunition Depot has been expanded once again for multi-agency use, and there are several live-fire ranges along the lower eastern mountain front.
 High-angle live fire training is exercised around Rocket Mountain, a complex approximately 15mi to the SE of Mt.
 Grant.
 It is unknown if true live fire is currently present on the mountain itself, however given the current levels of training activity on the Depot and security restrictions, obtaining permission through base security to access the summit should be considered mandatory.
+See the "Red Tape" section for updates.

 When significant Nevada peaks are considered, Mt.
 Grant makes the short list for many reasons.
 At ~11,270', it is one of the 25 highest named peaks in Nevada, as well as the highpoint of Mineral County.
 The location, coupled with height and surrounding terrain, make the view from the summit nothing short of spectacular.